Projects

 Genome reconstruction of oil-degrading bacteria

-As part of my postdoctoral research, I conducted another project on identifying hydrocarbon degradation pathways in genomes from uncultured bacteria from water affected by the Deep Water Horizon Oil Spill.
+As part of my postdoctoral research at the MSI, I conducted another project on identifying hydrocarbon degradation pathways in genomes from uncultured bacteria from water affected by the Deep Water Horizon Oil Spill.
 My research focused on the following questions:

 - Which hydrocarbon-degrading bacteria were present during the Deepwater Horizon oil spill?